-‘RHONY’ Star Bethenny Frankel Spends Valentine’s Day With Boyfriend Paul Bernon, Shares Photo On Instagram
+‘RHONY’ Star Bethenny Frankel Spends Valentine’s Day With Boyfriend, Paul Bernon, Shares Photo On Instagram

 Bethenny Frankel and Paul Bernon just celebrated their first Valentine’s Day as a couple.

-Months after first being spotted together in Boston, Massachusetts, the Real Housewives of New York City cast member shared a photo of the two of them on Instagram along with a heart drawn around them.
+Months after first being spotted together in Boston, Massachusetts, the Real Housewives of New York City cast member shared a photo of the two on Instagram along with a heart drawn around them.
 She also posted a photo with graphics that featured stars falling down onto them.

-In her second image, Frankel, 48, was seen wearing a black sweater with red hearts, an ivory hat and a black leather jacket.
+In her second image, Frankel, 48, was seen wearing a black sweater with red hearts, an ivory hat, and a black leather jacket.
 Meanwhile, her 41-year-old boyfriend of the past several months was seen sporting a navy blue jacket and jeans.

-In response to the photos, Frankel received messages from her friends and one of her fellow Real Housewives stars, The Real Housewives of Beverly Hills star Lisa Rinna.
+In response to the photos, Frankel received messages from her friends and one of her fellow Real Housewives stars, Real Housewives of Beverly Hills star Lisa Rinna.

 “He’s hot,” Rinna exclaimed.